fpelaezt/devops/AWS/aws-certifications/architect/Guide4-Virtual_Private_Cloud_VPC.md

     * Service: com.amazonaws.region.service
     * Policy
     * Route Tables
+  * Gateway Endpoints (Useful for S3 and DynamoDB)
+  * Interface Enpoints (Useful for rest of the services)

 * Peering
   * Network connection between two VPCs in the same Region as if all instances were in the same network
   * Created with Request/Accept (one week before expires)